What is STRESS?

 g) Mind your health

 Have you ever been so busy that you even skipped your meals?
 This is a habit that you should do away with as soon as possible.
 Your health should always be a priority, as taking good care of yourself is also a crucial part of combating stress.
 One of the best ways to relieve stress is actually physical exercise.
 It has many benefits.
-First of all, it allows you to take some time off, leave your phone and pending emails behind, and focus only on yourself and your body for a short time at least.
+Maintain optimum brain health.
+First, it allows you to take some time off, leave your phone and pending emails behind, and focus only on yourself and your body for a short time at least.
 It keeps you fit and healthy and improves your sleep.
 Finally, it even makes you feel good, thanks to its effects on the brain.
-Taking care of yourself is incredibly important in protecting your mental health, so go for a jog when you feel stressed and you’ll feel better.
+Taking care of yourself is incredibly important in protecting your mental health, so go for a jog when you feel stressed, and you’ll feel better.

 Hirav Shah says, “Stress is a serious threat to our health, and there is no doubt that small business owners get plenty of it.
 Find what works for you and make sure you tackle this issue before it gets overwhelming.”